Google Calendar vs Apple Calendar: Features, Pricing, Integrations and More

 Google Workspace integration.
 Google Calendar integrates with other Google services such as Gmail, Google Meet, and Google Drive.
 This feature allows for streamlined workflows and easy access to related tools.

 Third-party integrations.
-Google Calendar can connect with other calendar services using CalDAV and Exchange, allowing you to sync Google Calendar to Outlook Calendar or sync Google Calendar with Apple Calendar and manage all your events in one place.
+Google Calendar can connect with other calendar services using CalDAV and Exchange, allowing you to sync Google Calendar and Outlook or sync Google Calendar with Apple Calendar and manage all your events in one place.
 It also connects with apps like Slack and Zoom, making it easier to boost productivity.

 Custom notifications and reminders.
 You can set multiple reminders for events and customize notifications.
 For example, you can choose to deliver notifications via email or push notifications across all devices.